Frequently Asked Questions

 How much is my case worth?

 A lot of information goes into determining the value of a case.
 This includes evaluating all of your medical bills and records, photos of the accident, property damage estimates, liability assessments, and wage loss information.
 We would be happy to discuss the specifics of your case in a free consultation.
-What we can tell you right now is that, if you retain the Law Office of David M Church, PLLC, we will fight to get you the maximum value for the injuries you have suffered.
+What we can tell you right now is that, if you retain Church & Page, PLLC, we will fight to get you the maximum value for the injuries you have suffered.

 Who decides if and when I should settle?